Skip to content

 In addition to tracking our Net Buddies progress in preparing for their lives as self-reliant adults, Infinite Family’s Net Buddy Performance Report allows our staff to maintain a solid track record on file ready to be a good reference for our Net Buddy mentees when they seek those critical early part-time or full-time positions.

-The weekly mentorship contact points, via video conversation and email, throughout our Net Buddy mentees’ turbulent years, consistent reinforcement of messages that focus on their futures, and thorough program produces young adults that have the ability to successfully manage the toxic stress that surround them on a daily basis.
+The weekly mentorship contact points, via video conversation and email, throughout our Net Buddy mentees’ turbulent years, consistent reinforcement of messages that focus on their futures, and thorough program produces young adults who have the ability to successfully manage the toxic stress that surrounds them on a daily basis.

 By choosing to work extra hard and invest in themselves during their teen years, they are preparing for and creating the opportunities they want and deserve.